-Deploying engineering and circuitry inside the human body can now help erase disabilities, and more controversially, enhance human capacities beyond their evolutionary limits.
+Deploying engineering and circuitry inside the human body can enhance human capabilities.
 Intelligent prosthetics is beginning to take center stage in this arena of medicine and engineering.
 Over the next decade, we envision a growing demand by government agencies and private, commercial organizations to develop ever-increasing sophisticated prosthetic systems.
 Contributing experience, such as biomechanics and biomaterials, cellular and tissue engineering, bio-nano-technology, control systems, human computer interaction and intelligent user interfaces/controls, already exists at UCF and will provide the essential support to make this cluster successful and exceptionally attractive to key leaders in this field.

 UCF Colleges and Centers Involved in Prosthetic Interfaces